My Little Pony: Equestria Girls – Holidays Unwrapped: Winter Break-In

-The Equestria Girls go to Sunset Shimmer's storage locker to retrieve bags of toys to give out to kids at the Toys for Kids Festival.
+Sunset Shimmer's friends go to her storage locker to retrieve bags of toys to give out to kids at the Toys for Kids Festival.
 After a brief period of figuring out who has the storage locker key, Sunset realizes she left it in her locker at school, which is closed for winter break.
 In front of the school, some of the girls come up with heist ideas to break into the school and retrieve the key.

 Sunset comes up with an idea of sneaking in through the air vents, disabling the security system, and distracting the janitor before getting the key.
 Pinkie Pie comes up with the idea of luring Principal Celestia outside with a plate of cupcakes and sneaking into the school while she is distracted.
 Applejack comes up with the idea of using her super strength to lift the building off its foundations.

 Twilight disapproves of all these ideas that amount to breaking and entering, and she comes up with the far simpler idea of calling Principal Celestia's phone and asking her to open the school doors for Twilight and her friends.
 Once they have the key to Sunset's storage locker, they deliver the toys to the Toys for Kids Festival at the Canterlot Mall.
 Afterward, Sunset suggests they cash in their gift cards and go shopping.
 Twilight realizes she left the gift cards at school, but she has another idea for a heist.

-Dashing Through The Mall
+Dashing Through the Mall

-At the Canterlot Mall, the Equestria Girls get together for a Secret Santa-like holiday gift exchange, but Rainbow Dash has forgotten to get a gift for Fluttershy.
+At the Canterlot Mall, the seven friends get together for a Secret Santa-like holiday gift exchange, but Rainbow Dash has forgotten to get a gift for Fluttershy.
 She races through the mall to find a last-minute present, but nearly every store has a long line of people waiting to shop.
 Luckily, Zephyr Breeze works at one of the stores, and he allows Rainbow Dash to cut to the front of the wait line.
 Rainbow decides to put up with Zephyr's obnoxiousness in order to get the perfect gift for Fluttershy.

 Zephyr shows Rainbow a multitude of items, none of which Rainbow considers to be suitable for Fluttershy's tastes.
 He eventually suggests an instant camera to replace Fluttershy's camera that broke the previous year.
 Rainbow Dash approves of the camera, buys it from Zephyr, and thanks him for his help.

 Upon returning to her friends, Rainbow Dash gives Fluttershy the instant camera only to discover that Zephyr has already replaced the broken one.
 Fluttershy still enjoys the gift and quickly puts it to use, taking pictures of herself and the others as they exchange gifts.
 Meanwhile, Snips and Snails are overjoyed to find that they have bought extendable high-five arms for one another.